gmail unsubscribeemail managementproductivity

 Solutions:

-3. Wait 24 hours and try again - Server may be temporarily down
+3. Wait 24 hours and try again (the server may be temporarily down)

-4. Find alternative unsubscribe - Look for "Email Preferences" or "Account Settings"
+4. Find an alternative unsubscribe (look for "Email Preferences" or "Account Settings")

-5. Create Gmail filter - Block sender if unsubscribe truly broken
+5. Create a Gmail filter to block the sender if unsubscribe is truly broken

-6. Mark as spam - Last resort, helps Gmail filter future emails
+6. Mark as spam as a last resort, which helps Gmail filter future emails

 Problem 2: "Still receiving emails after unsubscribe"